 Our client ignored requests from the hospital to provide his insurance information and then later ignored letters from the hospital’s collection agency.

-What about Doctor Bills For Medical Treatment after the Hospital?
+What if You Don’t Have Money to Pay Doctor Bills For Medical Treatment After the Hospital?

-This means that we will pay the doctor at the end of your accident case from your settlement money.
-You’ll be able to get the medical treatment you need and you won’t have to worry about making payments or receiving collection letters!
+You’ll be able to get the medical treatment you need, and you won’t have to worry about making payments or collection letters!

 Get Long Island Motorcycle Lawyers Rob Plevy, Esq. and Phil Franckel, Esq. at the HURT911® Personal Injury Dream Team™ on your side and become a member of our family!